joemasilotti/bridge-components/README.md

 # Bridge Components for Hotwire Native apps

+> by [Joe Masilotti](https://masilotti.com), the Hotwire Native guy

 [Hotwire Native](https://native.hotwired.dev) enables seamless communication between native Swift and Kotlin code and web views in hybrid mobile apps.
 [Bridge components](https://native.hotwired.dev/overview/bridge-components) extend this functionality by providing reusable, battle-tested native components that interact effortlessly with Hotwire Native-powered web views.

-> This component-based framework allows some web features to break out of the web view container and drive native features — whether it’s displaying native buttons in the top app bar, displaying native menu sheets, or calling native platform APIs.
-Bridge components enable you to do all of this and give you the flexibility to build components that are specific to your app’s needs.
+Bridge components enable developers to break out of the web view container and **drive native features**.

 This repository contains generalized, production-ready bridge components extracted from [real-world client projects](https://masilotti.com/services/).
-Once configured, each component can be added to any page of your app and customized by only updating HTML.
+Once configured, each component can be added to any page of your app and customized with HTML.

 ## Free components